This website may contain affiliate links and advertising so that we can provide recipes to you. Read my privacy policy.

 Tips for Tender and Juicy Chicken

 - Chicken: I used boneless skinless chicken breasts, but you can also use boneless skinless chicken thighs.
-Be sure to cut them all the same side so they’ll cook evenly.
+Be sure to cut them all the same size so they’ll cook evenly.

-- Coating: It’s true you don’t have to pre brown them in the oil with the cornstarch, but the extra crispiness and coating make it more like a restaurants.
+- Coating: It’s true you don’t have to pre-brown them in the oil with the cornstarch, but the extra crispiness and coating make it more like a restaurant.
 Plus it just tastes so much better.
 If you choose not to do this step.
 Be sure to check the notes for how to thicken the sauce.

-- Store: Keep for up to 4 days in the fridge in an airtight container.
+- In the Refrigerator: Keep for up to 4 days in the fridge in an airtight container.

-- Freeze: In an airtight freezer safe bag for up to 3 months.
+- In the Freezer: In an airtight freezer-safe bag for up to 3 months.
 Let thaw in the fridge overnight and rewarm on the stove in a skillet or microwave.

 Ingredients